 Biaggio "Bill" Bonventre :

-Biaggio, however, did not seem to remain in prison and got away unscathed, unlike some of his associates like Sam Ricca.
-In 1946, he was found dead on a deserted road near Flint, with four bullets in the head and neck.
-His wife, who was a Buffa, was questioned as she had previously dined with him, and the police summoned some of his old criminal friends with little success.
-By at least 1950, Bonventre was living in San Diego, California, and on his naturalization form, the family-in-law of his friend Jack Luppino was listed.
-Paul Vassallo also followed Bonventre to San Diego, and they very likely became connected with the California Mafia.
-Biaggio died very discreetly in 1967, with an Asaro appearing as a witness on his death certificate.
+Biaggio, however, did not seem to remain in prison and escaped unscathed, unlike some of his associates, like Sam Ricca.
+In 1946, he was found dead on a deserted road near Flint, with four bullets to the head and neck.
+His wife, a Buffa, was questioned since she had dined with him earlier, but the police summoned some of his old criminal friends without much success.
+Since the early 1940s, Bonventre had been living in San Diego, California.
+His cousins also followed him and became capos in San Jose.
+Paul Vassallo also moved to California, near his cousin Salvatore Vassallo, who was connected by marriage to Nicolo Guastella (a Bonanno member who served as a liaison with California).

 Ignazio Galante :